solarwinds/appoptics-apm-node/CONTRIBUTING.md

 After all commits and tags have been pushed to git, it's simply a matter of running `npm publish` to send the latest version to the npm registry.
 Note that your account should have 2FA authentication enabled for publishing.
 The default `npm` distributed with node 6 doesn't support that so I release using node 8.
 The command `npm publish --otp=dddddd` adds the one-time password required.
+If the release is non-production, i.e., `-beta.1` or `-rc.1`, etc., then be sure to add `--tag beta` or `--tag rc`.
+If no tag is supplied then it gets the default `latest` and any user doing an install will get that version (not usually desired for release-candidates).